 Agricultural Biotechnologies represent an immensely promising field for the future of farming.
 Robust, science-based biotech has the potential to create plant varieties that have enhanced caloric and nutritional value, resist pests, and are more resilient to the challenges of climate change, by which smallholder farmers are disproportionately affected.
 Biotechnology ranges from low- to high-tech, including such techniques as microbial food fermentation, culturing tissues in crops and trees, reproductive applications for livestock, DNA kits as diagnostic tools at fisheries, and genetic modification.

 The International Agri-Food Network has been coordinating the participation of the private sector, including farmers and SMEs, at relevant biotechnology conferences and events around the world.

-Two additional regional meetings planned in 2018: one for Latin America and the Caribbean and another for North Africa and the Near East.
+Two additional regional biotech meetings are planned in 2018: one for Latin America and the Caribbean and another for North Africa and the Near East.
 A diverse audience is welcome at these regional conferences, including representatives of governments, intergovernmental organisations, and non-state actors, such as civil society organisations, private sector entities, researchers, academics, and cooperatives and farmers’ group.
 We believe it is essential to contribute to a diverse and balanced delegation at all biotech meetings, with an especial focus on basing all conclusions on science-based evidence and verified research.